-A pupil may be suspended whilst an incident which the Second Master considers may involve that pupil and which the Second Master considers may result in the rustication or expulsion of one or more pupils is being investigated.
-This is a neutral act.
-During any periods of suspension period, the College will continue to provide the pupil with work and the pupil is expected to maintain their academic work.
-At the end of the period of the suspension, depending upon the outcome of the investigation, the pupil may return to College and/or a disciplinary sanction may be imposed.
+A pupil may be required to take a mandatory period of absence whilst an incident which the Second Master considers may involve that pupil and which the Second Master considers may result in the rustication or expulsion of one or more pupils is being investigated, whether by the College or by the Police.
+This is a neutral act which requires a pupil remains away from the College and College organised activities.
+During any mandatory period of absence, the College will continue to provide the pupil with academic work and pastoral support with this being co-ordinated by the pupil's HM or another member of staff appointed by the Second Master and the pupil is expected to maintain their academic work.
+At the end of the mandatory period of absence, depending upon the outcome of the investigation, the pupil may return to College and/or a disciplinary sanction may be imposed.

-1 See guidance in the Substance Misuse Policy for more detail on the sanctions associated with different types of behaviour.
+See guidance in the Substance Misuse Policy for more detail on the sanctions associated with different types of behaviour.